Joint Problems

 Complications

-Severe joint problems can make self-care hard and daily tasks difficult.
-These problems, along with pain, put older adults at high risk of balance problems, falls, and fractures.
+Severe joint problems can make self-care and daily tasks difficult.
+Pain and limited movement increase the risk of balance problems, falls, fractures, chronic pain, and loss of independence.

 Back To Top